bazelbuild/starlark/spec.md

-If `s` and `t` are sets, `s.update(t)` is equivalent to `s |= t`; however, note that the `|=` augmented assignment requires both sides to be sets, while the `update` method takes arbitrary iterable sequences.
+If `s` and `t` are sets, `s.update(t)` is equivalent to `s |= t`; however, note that the `|=` augmented assignment requires both sides to be sets, while the `update` method accepts arbitrary iterable sequences.

 It is permissible to call `update` without any arguments; this leaves the set `S` unchanged.